zain-faruqi/musaic/README.md

 4. APIs / services: check **Web API** and **Web Playback SDK**
 5. Save, then copy the **Client ID** from the app's settings page

-Spotify dev apps in development mode only let allowlisted accounts sign in, so either create your own dev app per above or ask me to add your Spotify account as a user on my existing app.
+Spotify dev apps in development mode only let allow listed accounts sign in, so either create your own dev app per above or ask me to add your Spotify account as a user on my existing app.

 ## 3. Clone & install